PudgyDragon/XSOAR/Guides/XSOAR_Installation.md

   - /var/lib/docker: 70GB

 We installed with the plan of using Podman.
-Follow whatever guidelines you need to for other RHEL partitioning, such as DISA STIG requirements, along with the basic necessaties for a RHEL install.
+Follow whatever guidelines you need to for other RHEL partitioning, such as DISA STIG requirements, along with the basic necessities for a RHEL install.

 ## Signed Installer and Key
 You will need to contact Palo for the proper signed public key, as they haven't updated it and the URL they provide